Chiba Chiba, Japan Travel Guide

 Dress neatly and tidily for most tourist activities.
 For temples/shrines, cover your shoulders and knees.
 Don't wear overly exposed attire.
 Smart casual to business attire suits upscale restaurants.
 Remove your shoes when entering homes, some classic eateries (tatami mats), ryokan, and temples/shrines; look for shoe racks.

-Always ask permission before photographing individuals, especially children.
-Avoid close-up shots if you cannot ask.
+Always get consent before taking photos of people, especially children.
+Avoid close-up shots if it's not possible to ask.
 Respect signs prohibiting photography inside certain stores, museums, or religious sites.
 Many temples and shrines prohibit photography inside their main halls or in sacred areas.
 Observe and respect these rules.

 Carry a small hand towel or handkerchief.
 Many public restrooms do not provide paper towels or hand dryers.